-If you really want to experience the typical »dolce vita« lifestyle and having only one day in Milan, make sure not to miss the Naviglio Canal.
+If you really want to experience the typical »dolce vita« lifestyle and having only 24 hours in Milan, make sure not to miss the Naviglio Canal.
 There are loads of bars, restaurants and gelateries with normal, local prices, as this is the place to hang out if living in Milan.
 There were 5 canals in Milan once, which were constructed in 12th century due to transportation and irrigation, but now, the two (Naviglio Grande and Naviglio Pavese) are more or less the ones, you can enjoy at.
 If we will be ever back in Milan, we will come here for sure.

 Who doesn’t know Leonardo da Vinci’s fresco of the Last Supper?
 If you are keen of art and Leonardo da Vinci, make sure to book the tickets in advance and see this magnificent piece of art yourself.
 Booking tockets in advance is cruisal if you only have one day in Milan, as the queues are always long.

 Travel tips for a perfect one day in Milan